 What are Mergers and Acquisitions (M&A)?
 All about their structure and types

-Merger and acquisition (M&A) is the process by which two or more companies combine into a single entity.
-This article is a detailed guide to M&A that explains the differences between them and their types, as well as answers frequently asked questions.
+Merger and acquisition (M&A) is the process through which two or more companies come together to form a single entity.
+This article serves as a comprehensive guide to M&A, explaining the distinctions between mergers and acquisitions, as well as providing answers to commonly asked questions.

 What are mergers and acquisitions?